anderson-justin-scott/InspireApp/README.md

 CS602 Term Project
 Justin Anderson
 Inspire -
 An exercise in juxtaposition.
 Frame ridiculous tweets from any Twitter user you desire.
 Choose beautiful landscapes or decrepit hellscapes.
+Built using AngularJS, Node.js, Express w/ Handlebars, MongoDB w/ Mongoose, Twitter's API, Flickr's API, oAuth, and a ton of coffee.

 ![InspireApp Screenshot](InspireAppDemo.PNG)